 Like the Saxons, the Vikings – Norsemen from what is now modern Sweden, Norway and Denmark – initially came as raiders.
-But, also like the Saxons, recognising what a jolly fine place Britain was, some of them wanted to settle down and grow pigs and so forth.
-Some people think the Vikings have been victims of an unfair Christian-biased press and that they were, deep down, really nice fun-loving guys who were just a tiny bit misunderstood.
+But, also like the Saxons, recognising what a jolly fine place Britain was, many of them wanted to settle down and grow pigs and so forth.
+Some people think the Vikings have been victims of an unfair Christian-biased press and that they were, deep down, really nice fun-loving guys who were just a wee bit misunderstood.
 In any event, they were astonishingly successful seafarers, whose impact on history was felt far beyond the British Isles.
 Vikings established cities and trading centres as far apart as Ireland and Russia, and got to America about 500 years before Columbus did.
 But they also wanted land.
 It is ironic that the Saxons, once terrible invaders themselves, had to deal with a similar problem to the one they presented to post-Roman Britain.

-The first recorded Viking raid on Britain was on the south coast in 789 and raids continued haphazardly for the next fifty years or so, often on undefended monasteries where the attackers could be sure of little resistance and good plunder.
+The first recorded Viking raid on Britain was on the south coast in 789 AD, and raids continued haphazardly for the next fifty years or so, often on undefended monasteries where the attackers could be sure of little resistance and good plunder.
 Iona was attacked in 795, 802 and again in 806 when 68 monks were killed.
-In 835, a major assault was launched against the Isle of Sheppey in southern England and, thereafter, raids of varying scale became pretty much an annual summer event from Cornwall to Kent.
+In 835, a major assault was launched against the Isle of Sheppey in southern England and, thereafter, raids of varying scale became pretty much seasonal events, every summer, along the coast from Cornwall to Kent.

 Eventually, some of the raiders took to wintering in Britain and setting their sights on more permanent living arrangements.
 In 865, the Danes landed what contemporaries called the Great Army in East Anglia, wintered there and, the following year, struck north.
-In 867, the Danes captured York and the southern part of Northumbria.
+In 867, they captured York and the southern part of Northumbria.
 In 869, Ragnar Hairy-Breeks, his son Ivarr the Boneless and their followers, secured East Anglia, murdering its king, Edmund, in a particularly gruesome fashion.
 In 870, they destroyed Dumbarton, the fortress of the British kings of Strathclyde.
-By 874, the Danes were conquering Mercia and, in 877, attacked the King of Wessex, Alfred, whilst the Christmas Feast was being celebrated at Chippenham, in Wiltshire.
+By 874, the Danes were conquering Mercia and, in January 878, they attacked the King of Wessex, Alfred, at Chippenham, Wiltshire, where he had been celebrating the Christmas Feast.

-Alfred, king of the last remaining Saxon kingdom, was forced into hiding in the marshes of Somerset, near Athelney, but was able to gather an army and defeat the Danes in 878 at Edington (Ethandun or Athandune), in Wiltshire.
+Alfred, king of the last remaining Saxon kingdom, was forced into hiding in the marshes of Somerset, in Athelney, but was able to gather an army and defeat the Danes in 878 at Edington (Ethandune or Ethandun), in Wiltshire.
 The Danish leader, Guthrum, was even ‘persuaded’ to become a Christian and change his name to the (apparently) more acceptable Athelstan.
 Alfred was not powerful enough to expel the Danes entirely, though.
-England was divided with the Saxons controlling the south and most of the west midlands and the Danes ruling East Anglia and the north.
-The influence of the ‘Danelaw’ can be seen today in language and about 1500 place names – for example anywhere ending in ‘-by’ – Derby, Grimsby, Formby and Leicester (that’s a tiny joke) – is of Danish origin.
-(The suffix ‘by’ denotes a farmstead, village, or a settlement of some sort).
+England was divided with the Saxons controlling the south and most of the midlands and the Danes ruling East Anglia and the north.
+The influence of this ‘Danelaw’ can be seen today in language and about 1500 place names – for example anywhere ending in ‘-by’ – Derby, Grimsby, Formby – is of Danish origin.
+(The suffix ‘by’ denotes a ‘farmstead’, ‘village’, or a settlement of some sort).
 Other common Danish or Norse suffixes in place names are ‘thorpe’ (dependent, outlying, settlement), ‘holme’ (island, raised ground surrounded by marsh), and ‘thwaite’ (clearing, meadow).
 York, which the Danes called Jorvik, became a key Viking trading centre.
-In fact, the Danes profoundly transformed the racial and linguistic characteristics of northern England.
+In fact, the Vikings profoundly transformed the social, racial and linguistic characteristics of northern England.

 The Anglo-Saxons clashed with the Celtic kingdoms of Dalriada and Strathclyde in the south and west of Scotland, and with the Picts – by whom they were roundly defeated – but made no permanent penetration beyond the borders (which came to be part of the Anglo-Saxon kingdom of Northumbria).